+We currently follow the Literacy Tree for writing throughout the school.
 We provide a wide variety of reasons and purposes for writing and in the early years provide many opportunities for child initiated and role-play writing.
 Teachers regularly model writing in shared and guided writing sessions addressing children's particular targets and areas for development.
 We also provide regular opportunities for children's writing to be shared, displayed and celebrated.
 Success criteria are generated and shared with children during lessons and reinforced through a variety of methods such as marking ladders.
 Feedback relates directly to the success criteria and children are given opportunities to respond to marking and make improvements (for more details see our marking policy).